 …belies the fact that it is a veritable first aid command center for on the go!

 I filled my portable first aid kit with the following supplies:

 - A lollipop (Because anyone knows a lollipop can make even some of the worst boo-boos feel better.) 😉

-Please remember that all of my patterns are for personal, non-commercial use only.
-You may not use this pattern to make items to sell, but you can feel free to use it to make as many gifts as you like.
+Please remember that all of my patterns, including this portable first aid kit, are for personal, non-commercial use only.
+You may not use this pattern to make items to sell, but you can feel free to use it to make as many gifts or kits for personal use as you like.
 Thank you!

 Having grown up in a home brimming with sewing notions and paintbrushes, Amy has a deep love for all things creative.
 On any given day, you’ll find her knee-deep in her latest creative endeavor, with projects ranging from sewing and crafts to home decor and kid-friendly ideas.
 Amy believes that everyone, regardless of skill level or experience, possesses the ability to create something beautiful, and Positively Splendid was born of her passion for helping others harness their innate creative potential.